1itachi/1itachi/README.md

 - ⚡ Fun fact: ...
 -->

 I am a software developer with 3+ years of experience.
 The most recent one being the Software Engineer Intern at Slalom Build, Boston.
-I enjoy building reactive applicationS.
+I enjoy building reactive applications.
 I am also an AWS cretified developer and solution architect associate.

 Currently, I am pursuing my Master's in Computer Science at Northeastern University, Boston.